raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

 >
 > One two three four FIVE (cross out), one two three four FIVE (cross out), one two three four FIVE (cross out), ...

-"But Ben," Althea asked, "Do you see the problem with this code?
-It has the performance characteristics of [Trial Division](https://en.wikipedia.org/wiki/Trial_division): Every number, whether prime or not, must be 'touched' by every prime smaller than it, whether it is divisible by that prime or not.
-Melissa O'Neill calls this an 'Unfaithful Sieve' in her paper [The Genuine Sieve of Eratosthenes][g]."

 ---

 ### ben's sieve

+Ben continued.
+"Yes, it's naïve, but it's terrible for other reasons: I dislike how everything is jumbed together.
+And it looks to me like the author was focused on showing how carelessly using an eager version of `compact` would break everything, rather than writing a good lazy sieve."

-Ben agreed.
-"Yes, it's terrible.
-I dislike how everything is jumbed together, so I extracted the sieve into its own object.
+"I figured I'd rewrite it from scratch.
+The main decision I made was to extract the sieve into its own object.
 In this day and age, there's no need to be all fussy about pure functional programming if you aren't actually using a pure functional language."

 "The important thing is to avoid terrible stateful antipatterns and action-at-a-distance.
 So I created a `Sieve`, an object with a constructor and two methods of note:

 0. `addAll(iterable)` adds all the elements of `iterable` to our sieve.
 It is required that the elements of `iterable` be ordered, and that the first element of `iterable` be larger than the lowest number of any iterable already added.
 0. `has(number)` tests whether `number` is present in our sieve.
 It is required that successive calls to `has` must provide numbers that increase.
 In other words, calls to `has` are also ordered.
 Since calls to `has` are ordered by definition, the sieve is free to internally discard `number` if it returns `true`.

-"Given a sive object, my generator for primes is much simpler:"
+"Given a sieve object, my generator for primes is much simpler:"

 {% highlight javascript %}
 function * Primes () {